 How to remote-control Spotify with your iPhone or Android

-Control Spotify on Windows from Android
+Control Spotify on Windows from iOS

 1. Install Remoteless' "helper" app on your PC.
 You can download it here, or if a new version has come out since we wrote this tutorial, check for that here.
 Once you have that installed, the app automatically run when you start Windows, so you won't need to deal with it in the future.
 We recommend listening to something in Spotify at this point, because installing software without music playing is a losing proposition.

 3. Run the app and select 'New Connection.'